 The annual Memorial Day ceremony is co-hosted yearly by VVMF and the National Park Service to pay tribute to members of America’s armed forces who have made the ultimate sacrifice in Vietnam and in all conflicts.

-In Memory Day
+In Memory Induction

 Father's Day Rose Remembrance

-The annual Veterans Day ceremony is co-hosted by VVMF and the National Park Service to pay tribute to all of our country’s servicemen and servicewomen, regardless of what conflict they served in.
+The annual Veterans Day ceremony is co-hosted by VVMF and the National Park Service to pay tribute to all of our country’s service members and servicewomen, regardless of what conflict they served in.
 On this special day, prominent Americans from all walks of life come to the Memorial to deliver thought-evoking and patriotic speeches.